Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Eagles stats and trends

-- Philadelphia has four wins against the spread in eight games this season.
+- Philadelphia has played eight games, with four wins against the spread.

-- The Eagles are 3-4 ATS when underdogs by 2 points or more this year.
+- This season, the Eagles have an against-the-spread record of 3-4 in their seven games as an underdog of 2 points or more.

-- Philadelphia has gone over the point total in 50% of its opportunities this year (four times in eight games with a set point total).
+- Philadelphia's games this season have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

-- Philadelphia is 2-1 against the spread and 2-1 overall when the team puts up more than 25.3 points.
+- Philadelphia is 2-1 against the spread and 2-1 overall in games when it puts up more than 25.3 points.

-- In games that Philadelphia picks up over 362.6 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Philadelphia piles up more than 362.6 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Eagles have seven giveaways this season, while the Chargers have 10 takeaways.
+- The Eagles have turned the ball over seven times, three fewer times than the Chargers have forced turnovers (10).

 Home and road insights